 - 1. How many people are flying to and from the Philippines?
 On your return flight you will need to buy an additional seat for your adopted child(ren). - 2.
 Book an extra seat for an active or older child (return flight).
 We have found that parents who adopt a child who is mobile (i.e., walking) benefit greatly from purchasing an extra seat for their child on each leg of the trip.
 It may be exhausting and uncomfortable to make a long flight with a child who is active on your lap. - 3.
-There are bassinets that are first come, first served for infants.
-Talk to your travel agent about this and, if possible, request a bulk head or aisle seat with this option. - 4.
 What costs are incurred if we change our tickets (even if they are for adoption)?
-How many days in advance must we notify our airline before any penalty is incurred? - 5.
+How many days in advance must we notify our airline before any penalty is incurred? - 4.
 Are there any discounts for adoption?
-If so, what are the discounted prices based upon (full fare)? - 6.
+If so, what are the discounted prices based upon (full fare)? - 5.
 What is the phone number to call if we must change our tickets?
-Give this number to your international adoption specialist as well. - 7.
+Give this number to your international adoption specialist as well. - 6.
 Do we have any frequent flier miles or other travel benefit we may use on the domestic or international leg of the trip?
 If you do choose to use frequent flier miles, this could limit your choices of flights, but is definitely a benefit worth looking into.